 In the MD simulations, the atoms in the bottom layer of substrate are fixed to anchor the substrate.
 A time step of 0.25 fs is used for all simulations.
 In order to obtain the equilibrium structures, we first perform an energy minimization on the CNTs and amorphous SiO2 system and then we equilibrate the system using NPT at 1 bar and 375 K for 1 ns.
-We applied a very small force (0.001 eV/Å on each atom) on the top CNT during the first 0.25 ns simulation in NPT to prevent the CNT to fly away from the system, and afterward the force is removed.
-Following the NPT equilibration, the volume of simulation box is determined, and the equilibration is continued using NVT at 375 K for 1 ns.
+We applied a very small force (0.001 eV/Å on each atom) on the top CNT during the first 0.25 ns simulation in isothermal-isobaric ensemble (NPT) to prevent the CNT to fly away from the system, and afterward the force is removed.
+Following the NPT equilibration, the volume of simulation box is determined, and the equilibration is continued using canonical ensemble (NVT) at 375 K for 1 ns.
 The structures after equilibration are shown in Fig. 1.
-The deformation in CNTs due to the interaction with substrate is observed to be very small and its cross-section remains in circular shape after the equilibration, which is expected for small-diameter CNTs (d<21 Å) [16].
-The single CNT in System I is completely supported by the substrate and remains straight after the equilibration like an isolated CNT.
-The top CNT in System II has a curvature near the region supported by the bottom CNT.
-The minimum distance between the top CNT and SiO2 substrate in System II is shown in Fig. 2.
+The deformation in CNTs due to the interaction with substrate is observed to be very small and its cross-section remains in circular shape after the equilibration, which is expected for small-diameter CNTs (d < 21 A) [16].
+The single CNT in system I is completely supported by the substrate and remains straight after the equilibration like an isolated CNT.
+The top CNT in system II has a curvature near the region supported by the bottom CNT.
+The minimum distance between the top CNT and SiO2 substrate in system II is shown in Fig. 2.
 The curvature region spans 91 Å, which is about 20 times of the CNT diameter.
-As the spacing between the bottom CNTs supporting top CNT decreases, the top CNT get fully detached from the substrate as in System III and only has a slight bending toward the substrate at the ends.
+As the bottom CNTs supporting top CNT become denser, the top CNT gets fully detached from the substrate as in system III and only has a slight bending toward the substrate at the ends.